mpwanyi256/react-expense-tracker/README.md

 ## React.Js Expense Tracker
 Just playing around with some React.Js features.
 In this repo, I work on a simple expense tracker;
 -   Add a new Expense with a title, date and description
--   Edit, Delete or Update recoerds
+-   Filter Expenses based on year

 All data is lost on reload (It's not saved anywhere rather than an array data structure).